 - Personal details of everyone to whom you sold melons (except by retail sale) or from whom the person bought melons.

-- Personal details include the person’s full name, business address or residential address (not the address of a post office box or post office bag) and the person’s ABN, if any, or if the person does not have an ABN- the ACN.
+- Personal details include the person’s full name, business address or residential address (not the address of a post office box or post office bag) and the person’s ABN, if any, or if the person does not have an ABN- its ACN.

 - Name and business address or residential address (not the address of a post office box or post office bag) of everyone to whom the person exported melons.